sphinx-doc/sphinx/Doc-26/library/stdtypes.rst

 .. index:: single: __cmp__() (instance method)

 Instances of a class normally compare as non-equal unless the class defines the :meth:`__cmp__` method.
-Refer to the Python Reference Manual (XXX reference:
-../ref/customization.html) for information on the use of this method to effect object comparisons.
+Refer to :ref:`customization`) for information on the use of this method to effect object comparisons.

 **Implementation note:** Objects of different types except numbers are ordered by their type names; objects of the same types that don't support proper